W-Bjwa04/todo-react-app/README.md

 # Todo App in React

+## Hosted Link
+You can view the live version of the app here: [Todo App](https://sage-pasca-04291f.netlify.app/)

+---

 ## Description
 This is a simple yet powerful **Todo Application** built with **React** and **Tailwind CSS**.
 The app helps users manage their tasks efficiently with features like adding, updating, toggling completion, and deleting todos.
 The app also persists todos using **localStorage**, ensuring tasks are saved even after refreshing the browser.